alexcolls/z-trading/README.md

 **Z-Trading** is a comprehensive algorithmic trading framework designed for High Frequency Trading (HFT) and multi-venue execution.
 Built on top of the powerful **[Zorro Trading Platform](docs/ENGINE.md)**, it combines the speed and efficiency of compiled C algorithms with the flexibility of Python for data analysis, risk management, and visualization.

 The framework provides asynchronous low-latency operations perfect for ultra-fast Market Making (MM) and Market Taking (MT) strategies.
-With over **362 pre-built algorithms** and support for **25+ brokers and exchanges** (including Binance, Kraken, Interactive Brokers, OANDA, and more), Z-Trading enables traders to develop, backtest, and deploy robust quantitative strategies across multiple asset classes.
+With over **361 pre-built algorithms** and support for **25+ brokers and exchanges** (including traditional markets like Interactive Brokers, OANDA, FXCM, and crypto exchanges like Binance, Bitfinex, Bittrex, Deribit, Kraken), Z-Trading enables traders to develop, backtest, and deploy robust quantitative strategies across multiple asset classes including forex, stocks, indices, commodities, bonds, cryptocurrencies, and derivatives.

 ### 🚀 Trading Engine